-There is information about these drug combinations on the next page of this section.
+There is information about these drug combinations on another page in this section.

-Your doctor might suggest you have very intensive high dose chemotherapy treatment such as BEAM.
+Your doctor might suggest that you have very intensive high dose chemotherapy treatment such as BEAM.
 After BEAM treatment you have a drip of your own or someone else's bone marrow or blood stem cells.
 You will need the bone marrow or stem cells because the chemotherapy will kill off your own bone marrow cells.
-Look at the section about NHL and transplants for more information about this type of treatment.

 Some types of lymphoma are more likely to spread to the central nervous system (the brain and spinal cord).
 In certain situations, your doctor may want you to have treatment to prevent this.
-The most common way of giving this treatment is to have injections of a drug called methotrexate into your spinal fluid.
-But your doctor may suggest treatment with high dose methotrexate instead.
+The most common way of giving this treatment is to have injections of a drug called methotrexate into the fluid around your spinal cord.
+But your doctor may suggest treatment into a vein with high dose methotrexate instead.